-There are two ways to report water main breaks 24 hours a day, seven days a week, including holidays.
+There are two ways to report water main breaks or leaks 24 hours a day, seven days a week, including holidays.

 - Use the MyFW app.
 Download it from Google Play or the Apple App Store.

 - Call 817-392-4477.
 Please do not use email to report emergencies because it is not monitored constantly.